muszek/omni-random/docs/media-researcher.md

 ## Who are we?

 Omni Calculator exists to help regular people see the world through the lens of science and math formulas, so they can make better decisions.
-We built over 1300 calculators that help everyone tackle problems anywhere from physics, maths and chmistry to construction, finance and everyday life.
+So far, we've built over 1300 calculators that help everyone tackle problems anywhere from physics, maths and chmistry to construction, finance and everyday life.
+Currently, they're used by over 8 million people per month.

 ## Who do we need?

 Omni Calculator makes people know about our service by producing special calculators aren't always useful, but are always interesting/funny/insightful enough that journalists are happy to write about them.
+We've had success with the top-grade titles such as New York Times, Washington Post, Guardian, National Geographic and Nature.

-For every one of those calculators, we’ll need you to find out who might be interested and build a contact database.
+For every one of those "marketing" calculators, we’ll need you to find out who might be interested and build a contact database.
 You will need to do a lot of research, play a detective, and be fast and accurate at the same time.

 We need you to be:
  * … detail oriented with strong organizational skills